-You will be notified separately of any changes that may be required to the amount of tax credits you receive for the relevant years.
+You’ll be notified separately of any changes that may be required to the amount of tax credits you receive for the relevant years.
 If you have made a joint claim for tax credits you may need to tell your partner that the award could be adjusted as a result of your disclosure.

 Companies (including clubs, societies, associations and other unincorporated bodies or organisations) will need to determine the amount of Corporation Tax to disclose on the understated profit arising from this undeclared income.
 The rate of Corporation Tax payable will depend on circumstances.
-You will have to consider notifying Companies House if you have submitted accounts that require amendment.
+You’ll have to consider notifying Companies House if you have submitted accounts that require amendment.

 Incomplete business records